Newborn Jaundice – A Complete Guide

 - Overall, bilirubin is also more slowly removed in the newborn compared to adults because a baby’s liver and intestines are not fully functional.
 In Asian babies, the ability to remove bilirubin takes longer to develop.

-should be checked for jaundice in the hospital and again within 48 hours after leaving the hospital.
+Any baby can get jaundice, but severe jaundice that is not treated can cause brain damage.
+Your baby should be checked for jaundice in the hospital and again within 48 hours after leaving the hospital.
 Ask your doctor or nurse about a jaundice bilirubin test.

 Ask about a bilirubin test before you leave the hospital.
 The best way to measure bilirubin is by having a sample of your baby’s blood taken.
-Your doctor or nurse will compare results from your baby’s jaundice bilirubin test to what is normal for a baby the same age (in hours).
+Your doctor or nurse will compare the results from your baby’s jaundice bilirubin test to what is normal for a baby the same age (in hours).

 Some babies with jaundice might look yellow or even orange, but it is not possible to notice jaundice in all babies, especially those with darker skin color.
 Talk to your doctor or nurse immediately if your baby: